Outlander (film): Plot

-Wulfric takes him to the fortified village of King Hrothgar (John Hurt), father of Freya (Sophia Myles), who he hopes will marry future king Wulfric.
-Hrothgar is concerned that Gunnar (Ron Perlman), chieftain of the destroyed village, will assume it was Wulfric's doing, as Wulfric's father (Hrothgar's predecessor) had been killed by Gunnar.
-Wulfric interrogates the "outlander", who identifies himself as Kainan (Jim Caviezel), claiming he is from the north, and states that he is hunting a dragon.
+Wulfric takes him to the fortified village of King Hrothgar, father of Freya, who he hopes will marry future king Wulfric.
+Hrothgar is concerned that Gunnar, chieftain of the destroyed village, will assume it was Wulfric's doing, as Wulfric's father (Hrothgar's predecessor) had been allegedly killed by Gunnar.
+Wulfric interrogates the "outlander", who identifies himself as Kainan, claiming he is from the north, and states that he is hunting a dragon.
 The village is attacked that night by an unseen creature, which kills several men.
 Kainan identifies it as a "Moorwen", a predatory creature which caused his ship to crash and now will hunt men and animals alike.
 When Kainan is taken with a hunting party to find the Moorwen, he kills a gigantic bear that had slain some of the hunters, proving himself to the others who begin treating him as a part of their tribe.

-Gunnar and his men attack the settlement, retreating, after both sides suffer casualties.
+Gunnar and his men attack the settlement, retreating after both sides suffer casualties.
 They soon return, pursued by the Moorwen, and enter the safety of the village.
 Kainan devises a plan to build a huge pit just inside the village entrance, fill it with whale oil and leave wooden shields floating on the surface.

 Freya becomes increasingly attracted to Kainan.
 He explains to her the Moorwen's origin—Kainan's people invaded its land (planet), slaughtered it in the billions and built a colony there.
 This Moorwen, now the last of its kind, massacred everyone in the colony, including Kainan's wife and child.
 When his "ship" returned to the colony, the Moorwen snuck onboard and later caused the crash.
 After listening to Kainan's tale, Freya gives him a family sword, saying she was told that she would know what man to give it to.